Let It Snow: How to Get Outdoors This Winter

 WHY: This annual late-winter tradition is a feast for the senses.
 Watch the sap drip from the trees, smell the steam rising from sap boiling down into syrup, and then taste the sweet final product.

-HOW: Several of Mass Audubon’s wildlife sanctuaries have active sugaring programs, including Moose Hill in Sharon (where you’ll also meet some fun characters in historical costumes as they go about their daily tasks), Drumlin Farm in Lincoln, Ipswich River in Topsfield, Boston Nature Center in Mattapan, Habitat in Belmont, and North River in Marshfield.
+HOW: Several of Mass Audubon’s wildlife sanctuaries have active sugaring programs, including Moose Hill in Sharon, Drumlin Farm in Lincoln, Ipswich River in Topsfield, Boston Nature Center in Mattapan, Habitat in Belmont, and North River in Marshfield.
 Take a program, rent a bucket, attend a festival, sample different grades of syrup and other maple treats, and so much more!

 WHY: In winter, the sky tends to be clearer and the stars brighter because cold air doesn’t hold as much moisture and particulate matter as warm air.
 Also, in January and February, the Earth’s northern hemisphere looks out to the edge of our galaxy where there are fewer stars clustered together, so with the naked eye or even a decent set of binoculars, you will get clearer views of the stars.